guigolab/ebp-assemblies-tracker/README.md

 A GitHub Actions workflow that automatically tracks genome assemblies by cross-referencing eukaryote taxon data with the Earth BioGenome Project (EBP).

+## Observable Notebook

+See the TSV file as a data table [here](https://observablehq.com/d/0d1aaf560f6380d7)

 ## 🎯 Purpose

 This repository contains an automated pipeline that: